agdturner/ccg-web/README.md

 ## Usages
 1. Scraping and formatting data from the Web.
-2. Preparing data and HTML to publish on the web.
+2. Preparing data and HTML to publish on the Web.

 ## Code status and development roadmap
 Actively being developed.
 This is currently being rationalised with non generic components being abstracted into separate code bases...

 ## Platform requirements
-Java 11
+Java 11.

 ## Dependencies
 Please see the pom.xml for details.